 Stacy Matthews Branch, DVM, PhD

-This article was written by free-lance science writer Nancy Andon, MSc.
+This article was written by free-lance science writer Stacy Matthews Branch, DVM, PhD.
 It originally appeared on a blog managed by HemaCare, which Charles River acquired in 2020.
 HemaCare sells biological products such as T cells, stem cells, bone marrow, plasma, and other medical products.
+When conducting medical research, you want to have the best products available to you.
+If you are looking to purchase cellular products, contact HemaCare with any questions you may have.